Establishing Your Retirement Plan Committee Charter

 - Is there an ideal number of Committee members?

-The recent stock market turmoil combined with our litigious society can generate concern on the part of many fiduciaries regarding their potential exposure.
-Taking a casual approach to plan governance, without a formalized Committee Charter, ma not help insulate the company or the plan fiduciaries from participants’ complaints or lawsuits.
-You plan consultant is fully prepared to assist you with any questions you may have.
+The recent volatility in the stock market combined with our litigious society is generating concern on the part of many fiduciaries regarding their potential exposure.
+Taking a casual approach to plan governance, without a formalized Committee Charter, will not help insulate the company or the plan fiduciaries from participants' complaints or lawsuits.
+Please call your plan consultant for more information.